Table of contents

 Now that we've explained what blockchain is, let's look at how it actually works.
 In a blockchain network, there are nodes with different roles.
 Some create new blocks, while others verify transactions.
 The main challenge for any blockchain is figuring out which node gets to add the next block.
 This is decided through a process called consensus mechanism.

-Consensus basically means a general agreement among many people.
+Consensus means a general agreement among many people.
 In crypto, these people are often nodes or servers that verify crypto transactions.
 But what exactly are they agreeing on?
 They're agreeing on a specific ledger or database by confirming its accuracy.
 And what's a ledger?
 It's just a system for recording crypto transactions.

-How do nodes achieves consensus ?
+How do nodes achieve consensus?

 This is where various consensus methods come in.
 Each one has its own rules.
 Consensus methods aren't stored on a blockchain; instead, they're applied through the rules and processes they involve.

-Why is Blockchain important ?
+Why is Blockchain important?

 This is a core concept and benefit of blockchain.
-There is no need for a trusted third party or intermediary to validate transactions; instead, a consensus mechanism is used to agree on the validity of transactions.
+There is no need for a trusted third party or intermediary to validate transactions; instead, a consensus mechanism is used to agree on the validity of transactions.Transparency:

 As blockchains are shared and everyone can see what is on the blockchain, this allows the system to be transparent.
-As a result, trust is established.
+As a result, trust is established.Immutability:

-Once the data has been written to the blockchain, it is extremely difficult to change it back.
+Once the data has been written to the blockchain, it is extremely difficult to change it back.Platform for Smart Contracts:

 Smart contracts are self-operating programs on the blockchain network.
-They contain the necessary code to perform a specific function once specific conditions are fulfilled.
+They contain the necessary code to perform a specific function once specific conditions are fulfilled.Faster Dealings:

 In finance, particularly in post-trade settlement, blockchain can speed up trade settlement.
 It bypasses the need for lengthy verification and reconciliation processes since all parties share a single agreed-upon ledger.

-6. Cost Saving:
+Cost Saving:

-What are Smart contracts ?
+What are Smart contracts?

 A smart contract is a software program typically operating on a blockchain.
 While it doesn't always require a blockchain to function, the security advantages offered by blockchain have made it the standard decentralized platform for smart contract execution.